What’s The Secret Behind Back In The USSR By The Beatles?

-With the announcement of a spoecial 50th anniversary reissue of the classic "White Album", we’ve been reminded of the classic Beatles song Back In The USSR.
+With the release of a spoecial 50th anniversary reissue of the classic "White Album", we’ve been reminded of the classic Beatles song Back In The USSR.

 With the sound of squealing aircraft engines and a screech of guitar, this is a pure piece of Beatles rock ’n’ roll that kicked off the Fab Four’s ninth studio album, titled simply The Beatles, but named by everyone “The white Album” after its blank sleeve design.
 But the song hid a secret - The Beatles had started to split up.

 The song is a perfect Paul McCartney pastiche of the Beach Boys’ happy go lucky style: it’s a spoof of the US band’s carefree California Girls, but with a satirical spin.
 In this version, the narrator is exclaiming how happy he is to be back behind the “Iron Curtain” in the former Union of Soviet Socialist Republics.

 Taking his title from rock ’n’ roll pioneer Chuck Berry’s 1959 hit Back In The USA, McCartney wrote the song when The Beatles were on a retreat in Rishikesh, India studying meditation with the Maharishi Mahesh Yogi in the Spring of 1968.
 Present at the camp was actual Beach Boy Mike Love and armed with only their acoustic guitars, The Beatles came up with more than 30 songs in the time spent in India.

 On his return McCartney played the song to his friends, including brother Mike and The Beatles’ official biographer Hunter Davies, who was then in the final stages of writing his book on the group.
 Davies noted that Mike McCartney suggested they get the real Beach Boys in to do the backing vocals - but Paul vetoed that idea.